(Wo)Man the forts! Castles and hillforts to visit in Sussex

 Bramber Castle, near Steyning

-We give you fair warning, there’s not a huge amount left of this one.
+We give you fair warning, there’s not a huge amount of this one left.
 Founded in 1073 as a defensive and administrative centre for Bramber, one of six regions Sussex was divided into following the Norman Conquest (each with its own castle, which explains why there’s so many!) the castle stood until subsidence in the 16th Century rendered it a ruin.
 But the masonry didn’t go to waste – instead, it was used to build roads.
 What remains presides over lofty views of the Adur valley, which can be enjoyed by climbing to the top of the motte (man-made mound).
 The sole remaining wall of what was once the tower stands 14m high, which gives a feel of how imposing the building once was.
-While you’re in the area, tuck into some lunch at the Castle Inn then head up Chanctonbury Ring (below) too.
+While you’re in the area, head up Chanctonbury Ring (below) too.

 Herstmonceaux Castle, Herstmonceaux